nyergler/effective-django/tutorial/views.rst

 Django has two tools that are helpful for writing unit tests for
 views: the Test Client_ and the RequestFactory_.
 They have similar APIs, but approach things differently.
-The ``TestClient`` takes a URL to retrieve, and resolves it against your projects' URL configuration.
+The ``TestClient`` takes a URL to retrieve, and resolves it against your project's URL configuration.
 It then creates a test request, and passes that request through your view, returning the Response.
 The fact that it requires you to specify the URL ties your test to the URL configuration of your project.